qrman/qrman.github.io/_posts/2015-08-28-callback_hell_completablefuture_ftw.markdown

 I'm not an ```CompletableFuture``` expert.
 You can read more about it [here](http://www.nurkiewicz.com/2013/05/java-8-definitive-guide-to.html) and if you know how to pronounce ```Anita Włodarczyk``` correctly you can watch this [presentation](https://www.youtube.com/watch?v=S7gCcgTWSPs).

 Code is available here: [https://github.com/qrman/defeat-callback-hell](https://github.com/qrman/defeat-callback-hell).
-Read commits history to track code transformation.
+You can read commit history to track code transformation.

 Good night and Good luck!